 Luckily for those true fans of Christmas, one of the greatest festive films of all time has been turned into a board game.
 Die Hard: The Nakatomi Heist Board Game lets you live out your Christmas fantasies.
 You can be John McClane or the Terrorists depending on your predilections.
 Working through the stages of the film, the Terrorists work as a team while McClane works alone.
 It is a very niche game, probably only for fans of the film.

 But just like the other two suggestions, it is silly and very thematic.
 I thought it would be an amusing game that we would play once, but we keep coming back to it.
 A heist might not be traditionally festive, but it wouldn’t be Christmas without a machine gun.
 Ho ho ho...

-There you have it – our favourite Boxing Day games.
-We hope that all our readers have had the best Christmas possible in these difficult times.
-We’re wishing you a safe and happy end to, quite frankly, a mostly garbage year!
+There you have it - our favourite Boxing Day games.
+We hope that all our readers have the best Christmas possible.
+Wishing you a safe and happy end to the year!

 Editors note: This blog was originally published on December 21st, 2020.
 Updated on November 10th, 2021 to improve the information available.